-Read this post for information about the safety of Botox while breastfeeding and the alternatives available.
+This post provides you with more information about the safety of botox during breastfeeding and alternatives you may consider.

 What Are The Uses Of Botox?